yireo/yireo-slides/slides/yireo/messing_up_di.md

 ---
 class: center, middle, orange
-# Don't use Magento modules for examples
+# Not everything in the Magento core might be the best of examples

----
-class: center, middle
-# Conclusion

 ---
 class: center, middle